CS-SI/Orekit/src/site/markdown/architecture/ccsds.md

 activated.
 This is highly specific for each message type, and unfortunately also depends on file format (KVN vs. XML).
-As an example, in KVN files, the initial processing state is already the `HeaderProcessingState`, but in XML file it is rather `XMLStructureProvessingState` and `HeaderProcessingState` is triggered only when the XML `<header>` start element is processed.
+As an example, in KVN files, the initial processing state is already the `HeaderProcessingState`, but in XML file it is rather `XmlStructureProcessingState` and `HeaderProcessingState` is triggered only when the XML `<header>` start element is processed.
 CCSDS messages type are also not very consistent, which makes implementation more complex.
 As an example, APM files don't have `META_START`, `META_STOP`, `DATA_START` or `DATA_STOP` keys in the